rgg1/Modeling-Judgements-in-Sequential-Events/README.md

 - `streak_analysis.png`: Analysis of how streak length affects predictions
 - `transition_analysis.png`: Analysis of prediction changes based on previous outcomes
 - `sequence_classification.png`: Comparison of sequence classification results
-- `streak_correlation.png`: Correlation between streak length and predictions
+- `streak_correlation.png`: Correlation between streak length and predictions (not used in report)

 ## Model Details

 The computational model implements two key cognitive processes:
 - Predicting the next outcome in a sequence
-- Classifying sequences as random (coin flips) or skill-based (basketball shots)
+- Classifying sequences as luck-based (coin flips) or skill-based (basketball shots)

 The model uses Bayesian principles and incorporates:
 - Beta distributions for modeling beliefs about success probability